Charles Francis Hall: Death

 Polaris sailed into Thank God Harbor—present-day Hall Bay—on September 10, 1871, and anchored for the winter on the shore of northern Greenland.
-That fall, upon returning to the ship from a sledging expedition with an Inuit guide to a fjord which he named Newman Bay, Hall suddenly fell ill after drinking a cup of coffee.
+That fall, upon returning to the ship from a sledging expedition with an Inuk guide to a fjord which he named Newman Bay, Hall suddenly fell ill after drinking a cup of coffee.
 He collapsed in what was described as a fit.
 For the next week he suffered from vomiting and delirium, then seemed to improve for a few days.
 At that time, he accused several of the ship's company, including Bessels, of having poisoned him.
-Shortly thereafter, Hall began suffering the same symptoms, and died on November 8.
+Shortly thereafter, Hall died on November 8.
 Hall was taken ashore and given a formal burial.

 Command of the expedition devolved on Budington, who reorganized to try for the Pole in June 1872.
 This was unsuccessful and Polaris turned south.
 On October 12, the ship was beset by ice in Smith Sound and was on the verge of being crushed.
 Nineteen of the crew and the Inuit guides abandoned ship for the surrounding ice while 14 remained aboard.
 Polaris was run aground near Etah and crushed on October 24.
 After wintering ashore, the crew sailed south in two boats and were rescued by a whaler, returning home via Scotland.

 The following year, the remainder of the party attempted to extricate Polaris from the pack and head south.
 A group, including Tyson, became separated as the pack broke up violently and threatened to crush the ship in the fall of 1872.
 The group of 19 drifted over 1500 mi on an ice floe for the next six months, before being rescued off the coast of Newfoundland by the sealer Tigress on April 30, 1873, and probably would have all perished had the group not included several Inuit who were able to hunt for the party.